risavkarna/blog/ckgv40sfr00k1res183hd6g85.md

 data Peano = Zero | Succ Peano
 ````

 Obviously, `Zero` could correspond to the natural number `0`.
 Do we have 1 in this system yet?
 It could not be the first rule, which only produces `Zero` and it can only be one of these two rules but not both.
 This is because the pipe `|` represents a disjoint union or an 'either-or' mode of selection in this case.
 As for the second rule, `Zero` is the only Peano number we know so far.
 So the second constructor `Succ` has only `Zero` as a candidate thus far.
-Note that `Zero` has type `Peano`, and `Succ` has type `Peano -> Peano`.  i.e. it takes a Peano number and returns a Peano number.
+Note that `Zero` has type `Peano`, and `Succ` has type `Peano -> Peano`  i.e. it takes a Peano number and returns a Peano number.
 We can alternatively say that `Succ` is closed under Peano numbers.
 In that sense, Peano numbers are instead of 0, 1, 2, 3, 4... simply `Zero`, `Succ Zero`, `Succ (Succ Zero)`, `Succ (Succ (Succ Zero))` and so on and so on.

 Note that we have not defined any rule that allows for any Peano number `x` such that `Succ x` evaluates to `Zero`.
 This is because we do not have negative numbers (yet) and thus `Zero` is not the successor of any Peano number.
 We can still define ring-like operations on these numbers but without the inverse operations, we only have a semi-ring or just 'rig' - a ring without the 'negative' operations.